Adventures in the “Oltrarno” in Florence

 After you’ve admired the handiwork of the locals, make your way up to Piazzale Michelangelo or San Miniato Church for a fantastic view of the city and a breathtaking sunset.
 (San Miniato is the oldest church in Florence and in my opinion, the quietest, most romantic view of the city.)
 Relax, snap some pictures, and put all of your Instagram followers to shame.
 No matter how many times you watch this overwhelming scene, it will never lose its novelty.
 An event so stunning, I guarantee you will still have hearts in your eyes on the plane ride home.

 Finally, you can’t have a complete Oltrarno experience without a visit to Piazza Santo Spirito.
 This piazza is where the local Italians gather to enjoy delicious food and pleasant company.
 Go by day to find an outdoor flea market or by night to discover one of the best secret spots to find dinner in Florence.
 All of the restaurants have outdoor seating and none of them will disappoint.
 The aroma of local cuisine and the roar of the neighborhood will make you want to stay the whole night to enjoy drinks, and the local italian nightlife.

-If you haven’t done so, join the Walk and Talk Tour provided by Florencetown to receive a more complete view of Florentine history and an introduction to the Oltrarno.
-This tour will include a trip inside the Santo Spirito Church and other historical areas in the Oltrarno.
+If you haven’t done so, join one of the incredible tours provided by Florencetown or Towns of Italy to receive a more complete view of Florentine history and an introduction to the Oltrarno.
+Some of these tours will include a trip inside the Santo Spirito Church and other historical areas in the Oltrarno district.
 During this time, you can ask your experienced tour guide to tell you more about their favorite local hot spots!